 This route brings you over Kenosha Pass and provides a beautiful view of Colorado's Mosquito Range as you make your way through Fairplay and eventually to the Sawatch Range on the outskirts of Buena Vista and Salida.
 It's then over Monarch Pass and through Gunnison before turning north and making the short drive into Crested Butte.

 When you first pull through town and up to the resort, you'll quickly know why it's referred to as "the last great Colorado ski town."
-You'll find that the town and resort are absent of the typical fast food restaurants but also the
+You'll find that the town and resort are absent of the typical fast food restaurants but also the booshie hotels that you would typically find in any other ski town.

 You then have a few options once you reach the summit of Silver Queen:

-The first option is to continue straight and then skier's left to access all of the
+The first option is to continue straight and then skier's left to access all of the terrain under Silver Queen.
+This includes Monument to Upper & Lower International, which is my favorite route on the front side to the base of Silver Queen.

 The second option is to go skier's right and continue down Silver Queen Road and eventually into Paradise Bowl, Upper Forest Queen, and Upper Ruby Chief.
 This terrain provides access to the North Face Lift, Paradise Express Lift, and the East River Express Lift.
 Upper to Lower Forest Queen is a great way to start your day if you're looking for crisp, corduroy turns.